-- 1) This facility is secured by first registered mortgage over the McCabe St property held by the Company's 100% owned subsidiary, Riversea Property Holdings Pty Ltd (Riversea), and first ranking charge over all present and after acquired property of Riversea.
-Interest is payable monthly in arrears at variable rates based on a fixed commitment fee plus a variable yield.
-Principal repayment of \$250,000 was made during the year. - 2) This facility is secured by first registered mortgages over the East Perth property held by the Company's 100% owned subsidiary, Claisebrook Holdings Pty Ltd (Claisebrook), and first ranking charge over all present and after acquired property of Claisebrook.
-Interest is payable monthly in arrears at variable rates based on a fixed commitment fee plus a variable yield.
-Principal repayment of \$33,575 is required on quarterly basis until April 2020. - 3) This facility is secured by first registered mortgage over the Belmont property held by the Company and a first ranking charge over all present and acquired property of the Company.
+- This facility is secured by first registered mortgage over the McCabe St property held by the Company's 100% owned subsidiary, Riversea Property Holdings Pty Ltd (Riversea), and first ranking charge over all present and after acquired property of Riversea.
+Interest is payable quarterly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 2) This facility is secured by first registered mortgages over the East Perth property held by the Company's 100% owned subsidiary, Claisebrook Holdings Pty Ltd (Claisebrook), and first ranking charge over all present and after acquired property of Claisebrook.
+Interest is payable monthly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 3) This facility is secured by first registered mortgage over the Belmont property held by the Company and a first ranking charge over all present and acquired property of the Company.
 Interest is payable monthly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 4) This facility is secured by first registered mortgages over the property at Forbes Road and Kishorn Road held by the Company's 90% owned subsidiary, Applecross Land Holdings Pty Ltd (Applecross) and first registered general security agreement over the assets and undertaking of Applecross.
 There is a required cash deposit held with the bank for no less than \$80,000 by Applecross.
 Mustera has also provided unlimited guarantee for this facility.
-Interest is payable monthly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 5) This facility has a term of 2 years and expires in July 2019.
-The facility is secured by first registered mortgages over the selected apartments at Victoria Quarter, Midland held by the Company's 100% owned subsidiary, Sterlink Development Pty Ltd. Interest is payable monthly in arrears at variable rates based on a fixed commitment fee plus a variable yield.
-Subsequent to reporting date the Group has extended the negotiation period to 30 September 2019. - 6) This facility is provided by a major shareholder of the Group and is unsecured and interest free. - 7) This facility is secured by first registered mortgages over the Helena St Midland property held by the Company's 100% owned subsidiary, Grace Property Holdings Pty Ltd (Grace), and first ranking charge over all present and after acquired property of Grace.
+Interest is payable monthly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 5) This facility expires in February 2021.
+The facility is secured by first registered mortgages over the selected apartments at Victoria Quarter, Midland held by the Company's 100% owned subsidiary, Sterlink Development Pty Ltd (Sterlink).
+Interest is payable monthly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 6) This facility is provided by a major shareholder of the Group and is unsecured and interest free. - 7) This facility is secured by first registered mortgages over the Helena St Midland property held by the Company's 100% owned subsidiary, Grace Property Holdings Pty Ltd (Grace), and first ranking charge over all present and after acquired property of Grace.
 Mustera has also provided unlimited guarantee for this facility.
-Interest is payable monthly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 8) The Company obtained a loan on 28 June 2019 for \$1,250,000 from Big Tom Pty Ltd which is unsecured and attracts an interest rate of 8% (compound) payable each in arrears at the end of each month. - 9) This facility has a term of 3 years and expires in February 2021.
+Interest is payable monthly in arrears at variable rates based on a fixed commitment fee plus a variable yield. - 8) The Company obtained a loan on 28 June 2019 for \$1,250,000 from Big Tom Pty Ltd which is unsecured and attracts an interest rate of 8% (compound) payable each in arrears at the end of each month.
+This loan was repaid in full during the 2020 financial year. - 9) This facility has a term of 3 years and expires in February 2021.
 The facility is secured by first registered mortgages over the investment property (Shoalwater Shopping Centre) held by Mustera Property Fund (Trust) and first ranking charge over all assets and undertakings of the Trust.
 Interest is payable quarterly in arrears at variable rates based on a fixed commitment fee plus a variable yield.